MicrosoftDocs/VBA-Docs/api/Word.Document.ReplyWithChanges.md

 ## Example

-This example sends a message notifying the author that a reviewer has completed a review, without first displaying the e-mail message to the reviewer.
+This example sends a message notifying the author that a reviewer has completed a review, without first displaying the email message to the reviewer.
 This example assumes that the current document is part of a collaborative review cycle.

 ```vb